-Staff Contact: Lynn Roberts-Goodwin, Graham Forsyth S1 or S2 HPW2 C8
+Staff Contact: Head, School of Art History and Theory S1 or S2 HPW2 CP10

 This subject will examine photography historically taking into account the diversity and ubiquity of the medium and the problems that this raises for linear chronological accounts.
 Areas to be covered in the medium's one hundred and fifty year history include changing technologies, genres, uses, aesthetic debates and the intersection of photography with larger historical forces.
 Specific topics include documentary and social reform, war photography, advertising, photojournalism and the rise of the illustrated press, the emergence of fine art photography, recurrent aesthetic themes and oppositional practices.